-The purpose of this course is to provide you an introduction to engineering through two projects, one individual and one done in teams, culminating in a stratospheric payload flight on a high-altitude balloon.
+The purpose of this course is to provide you an introduction to engineering through two projects done in teams, culminating in a final systems-test of a liquid-solid hybrid rocket motor.
 You will learn in a hands-on way valuable engineering skills including communication skills, how to function in teams, and a variety of computer tools as appropriate to your projects, such as programming microcontrollers, dynamic modeling software, and computer-aided design (CAD).
 Specific learning objectives for the course include:

-- 1) Open-ended Hands-on Design Experience: apply iterative design process to improve design; define functional requirements and specifications; generate alternative design concepts; work within constraints; and appreciate and practice engineering habits of mind (see below). - 2) Teamwork Skills: learn and practice effective teamwork skills; learn how to rely on other team members to give and receive help; demonstrate increased understanding of diversity; and practice conflict resolution. - 3) Communication Skills: develop a professional relationship with an engineering faculty member; develop technical writing and oral presentation skills. - 4) Engineering Methodology: build set of hands-on engineering skills for prototyping and manufacturing, understand the role of analysis in the design process; solve engineering problems with appropriate tools; and effectively apply technical skills to produce prototypes and design artifacts. - 5) Engineering Ethics: understand the importance of an ethical code for the practice of engineering; appreciate that difficult, 'gray' situations arise in engineering practice; and develop an ethical process that will yield appropriate decisions when needed. - 6) Engineering modelling: learn how to logically generate models that predict the behavior of a system.
-Use computational tools to develop fundamental models.
+- 1) Open-ended Hands-on Design Experience: apply iterative design process to improve design; define functional requirements and specifications; generate alternative design concepts; work within constraints; and appreciate and practice engineering habits of mind (see below). - 2) Teamwork Skills: learn and practice effective teamwork skills; learn how to rely on other team members to give and receive help; demonstrate increased understanding of diversity; and practice conflict resolution. - 3) Communication Skills: develop a professional relationship with an engineering faculty member; develop technical writing and oral presentation skills. - 4) Engineering Methodology: build set of hands-on engineering skills for prototyping and manufacturing, understand the role of analysis in the design process; solve engineering problems with appropriate tools; and effectively apply technical skills to produce prototypes and design artifacts. - 5) Engineering Ethics: understand the importance of an ethical code for the practice of engineering; appreciate that difficult, 'gray' situations arise in engineering practice; and develop an ethical process that will yield appropriate decisions when needed.